 Hearst Castle was occupied by William Randolph Hearst from 1919 until 1947 and was used to entertain high profile guests and Hollywood celebrities.

-This huge estate is about five miles inland and sits atop a hill overlooking the Pacific Ocean.
-Hearst Castle is surrounded by a 40,000-acre ranch some of which is still owned by the Hearst family.
+This colossal estate is about five miles inland and sits atop a hill overlooking the Pacific Ocean.
+Hearst Castle is surrounded by a 40,000-acre ranch, some of which is still owned by the Hearst family.

 Hearst Castle Tours

-The night time tour is popular and may sell out all others you should be able to get tickets with little or no waiting.
+The nighttime tour may sell out all others.
+You should be able to get tickets with little or no waiting.

-First-time visitors can get the most out of their trip by taking the “Experience Tour” which covers all the major highlights and gives you a good overall view of Hearst Castle.
-If this is your second trip then there are several other tours which visit different areas of the estate.
+First-time visitors can get the most out of their trip by taking the “Experience Tour,” which covers all the major highlights and gives you an excellent overall view of Hearst Castle.
+If this is your second trip, then several other tours visit different areas of the estate.

-Tours are on the expensive side, a family of four will end up spending close to $75.00 for one hour and 45-minute tour.
+Tours are on the expensive side, a family of four will end up spending close to $75.00 for one hour and a 45-minute trip.
 On the other hand, Hearst Castle is a fascinating place and not to be missed.

-If you are visiting the central coast or driving up Pacific Coast Highway to San Francisco Hearst Castle is should be at the top of you must see list.
+If you are visiting the central coast or driving up Pacific Coast Highway to San Francisco, Hearst Castle is should be at the top of your must-see list.

-Hearst Castle’s the total square footage on the estate exceeds 90,000 square feet.
+Hearst Castle’s total square footage of the estate exceeds 90,000 square feet.
 The area of Casa Grande, the “castle” is 60,645 square feet.

 The castle joined the National Register of Historic Places on June 22, 1972, and became a United States National Historic Landmark on May 11, 1976.

-This magnificent estate was designed by architect Julia Morgan for newspaper magnate William Randolph Hearst.
+Architect Julia Morgan designed this magnificent estate for newspaper magnate William Randolph Hearst.
 The Castle features 56 bedrooms, 61 bathrooms, 19 sitting rooms, 127 acres of gardens, indoor and outdoor swimming pools, tennis courts, a movie theater, an airfield, and at one time had the world’s largest private zoo.